Policy Optimization over General State and Action Spaces: Numerical Experiments

-Our last experiment is another continuous state and action space problem called linear quadratic regulator (LQR).
+Our penultimate experiment is another continuous state and action space problem called linear quadratic regulator (LQR).
 In our instantiation of LQR, we consider a state-feedback control problem of the longitudinal dynamics of a Boeing 747 aircraft.
 Due to space constraints, we omit details, but the full model description can be found in~\cite{ju2022model}.
-The main difference between inverted pendulum and LQR is the former has bounded state-action space while the latter has an unbounded space, e.g.,~$\mathbb{R}^{\nS + \nA}$.
+The main difference between Inverted Pendulum and LQR is the former has a bounded state-action space while the latter has an unbounded space of~$\mathbb{R}^{\nS + \nA}$, where $\nS = 5$ and $\nA = 4$.
 Thus, this environment explores how different algorithms choose actions when the state can diverge.
+Similar to the Inverted Pendulum experiments, we also applied action exploration to PDA.

-We again compare PDA with neural networks, PPO, and DDPG.
-Similar to PDA in Inverted Pendulum, we also use the randomized policy with decreasing noise.
-Unlike in Inverted Pendulum, we found PDA with the nonconvex stepsizes from~\cref{the:PDA_nonconvex} works best.
-The algorithms are compared against one another in~\cref{fig:lqr}.
-PDA exhibits the best long-term performance, while PPO seems to have good initial performance but it eventually diverges away.
+We again compare PDA with neural networks against PPO and DDPG, as shown in~\cref{fig:lqr}.
+PDA exhibits the best long-term performance, while PPO seems to have good initial performance, but it eventually diverges.
 Meanwhile, DDPG is unable to address the unboundedness as seen by its unbounded cost.